jonsuh/jonsuh.com/_posts/2014-05-29-organizing-z-index-with-sass.md

 }
 {% endhighlight %}

-Then wherever you need to access your `z-index`, import it at the very top of your Sass file:
+Then wherever you need to access your `z-index`, import it at the very top of your SASS file:

 {% highlight sass %}
 @import "z-index";